conda-forge/conda-forge.github.io/docs/how-to/advanced/cross-compilation.md

 :::note

 Some cross-compilation documentation might also distinguish between a third type of machine, the target machine.
-You can read more about it in [this Stack Overflow question](https://stackoverflow.com/questions/47010422/cross-compilation-terminologies-build-host-and-target).
-For the purposes of conda-forge, we'll consider the target machine to be the same as the host.
+This is used primarily when building cross-compilers, and indicates the architecture for which the built package will generate code for.
+For the purposes of this documentation, we'll consider this to be irrelevant and the target machine to be the same as the host.

 :::